EWS credential prompt with Skype for Business in Exchange Hybrid environments

 AutoDiscover on Exchange Back End –

-- Backup the files from “Default Web Site – AutoDiscover” using File Explorer located at following location:
+- Backup the files from “Default Web Site – AutoDiscover” using File Explorer located at the following location:

-- Copy the files from “Exchange Back End – AutoDiscover” using File Explorer located at following location:
+- Copy the files from “Exchange Back End – AutoDiscover” using File Explorer located at the following location:

 - Run IISRESET on an Administrator CMD